Understanding compounded topical finasteride

 Can I switch from oral to topical finasteride?

-Dr. Howell says you can definitely switch from oral to topical finasteride.
-It is important to consult with your healthcare provider before making the switch to ensure it is appropriate for your specific situation.
-They can provide guidance on the transition process and monitor your progress to ensure the topical form is effective in managing your hair loss.
+Dr. Howell says you can definitely switch from oral to topical finasteride but you can only do this under strict medical supervision to ensure it is appropriate for your specific situation.
+Your dermatologist can provide guidance on the transition process and monitor your progress to ensure the topical form is effective in managing your hair loss.

 Can you still build muscle on finasteride?